jschristie/docs/sources/cluster/index.md

 ## LDAP Replication

-**NOTE: Deployer need to perform LDAP Replication in Node-1/host-1**
+**NOTE: Deployer need to perform LDAP Replication in Node-1/host-1 as user 'ldap'**

 * Things to know